-This article is written by Parul Chaturvedi pursuing LLB from Dr R.M.L Law College Bangalore.
-This is an exhaustive article which deals with an overview of the Juvenile Justice Act and rights of Juveniles and proceedings before the court jurisdictions.
+This article is written by Parul Chaturvedi pursuing LLB from Dr. R.M.L Law College Bangalore Sri Vaishnavi.
+M.N., a first-year student of Damodaram Sanjivayya National Law University, Vishakapatnam, and Rohit Raj, a student pursuing a B.A.LLB.
+(Hons.) from Lloyd Law College.
+This is an exhaustive article that deals with an overview of the Juvenile Justice Act and rights of Juveniles and proceedings before the court jurisdictions.

 “There can be no more intense discovery of a society’s spirit than how it treats its youngsters.”